 Strong Sustainability by Design is not a code of conduct or a professional code of ethics.
-Engineers and technologists have well-established codes, and we wish to respectfully recognize the formative precedents surrounding issues of sustainability and the professional values these codes represent.
-These codes provide the broad framework for the more focused domain addressed in this document, and it is our hope that the inclusive, consensus-building process around its design will contribute unique value to technologists and society as a whole.
+Engineers and technologists have well-established codes, and the IEEE Planet Positive 2030 community respectfully recognizes the formative precedents surrounding issues of sustainability and the professional values these codes represent.
+These codes provide the broad framework for the more focused domain addressed in this Compendium, and it is hoped that the inclusive, consensus-building process around its design will contribute unique value to technologists and society as a whole.

-This document is also not a position, or policy statement, or formal report of IEEE or any other organization with which is affiliated.
-It is intended to be a working reference tool created in an inclusive process by those in the relevant scientific and engineering communities prioritizing sustainability considerations in their work.
+This Compendium is also not a position, or policy statement, or formal report of IEEE or any other organization with which IEEE is affiliated.
+It is intended to be a working reference tool created through an inclusive process by those in the relevant scientific and engineering communities prioritizing sustainability considerations in their work.

-A Note on Affiliations Regarding Members of Planet Positive
+A Note on Affiliations Regarding Members of the IEEE Planet Positive 2030 Initiative

 The language and views expressed in Strong Sustainability by Design reflect the individuals who created content for each section of this document.
 The language and views expressed in this document do not necessarily reflect the positions taken by the universities or organizations to which these individuals belong, nor of IEEE, and should in no way be considered any form of endorsement, implied or otherwise, from IEEE or any of these institutions.
-Where individuals are listed in a Committee it indicates only that they are Members of that Committee.
-Committee Members may not have achieved final concurrence on content in this document because of its versioning format and the concurrence-building process of the Planet Positive 2030 initiative.
-Content listed by Members in this, or future versions is not an endorsement, implied or otherwise, until formally stated as such.
+Where individuals are listed in a committee it indicates only that they are members of that committee.
+Committee members may not have achieved final concurrence on content in this document because of its versioning format and the concurrence-building process of the IEEE Planet Positive 2030 Initiative.
+Content listed by committee members in this or future versions of this Compendium is not an endorsement, implied or otherwise.